 a.
 Poor performance: If the fund's performance has been consistently dipping compared to the peer group and benchmark, you should carefully consider whether or not it should be part of your portfolio.
 However, don't let a single month of bad performance change your mind.
 You need to take a longer-term view on this.
 A quick and convenient way is to keep an eye on the fund's rating.
 In case its rating drops to one or two and remains there for a few months, you can consider selling it and look for a better option.

 b.
 Meeting your financial goal: In case of equity funds, you should withdraw systematically.
-Therefore, as your planned goal nears, exit your equity funds over a period of 2-3 years and move your money into debt funds.
+Therefore, as your planned goal nears, exit your equity funds over a period of two to three years and move your money into debt funds.
 This gradual withdrawal is important to avoid getting adversely impacted by any sharp declines in equity markets right at the last minute.
 In case of debt funds, however, it is fine to withdraw your money at one go.

 Lastly, you should keep tax implications in mind while selling your funds.